London City Fleet FAQs

 Once we complete the first stage of pre-employment vetting we will send you a conditional offer of employment with a start date.
 Once we receive your acceptance of our conditional offer, we will send you a contract of employment and will progress to the final stage of pre-employment vetting.
 For the final stage we will contact your current employer and be provided with details on how to obtain your criminal record check required for cabin crew roles.

-Annual leave cannot be taken during your initial and new entrant training.
+Annual leave cannot be taken during your new entrant training.
 You can request leave once you join for any pre-booked holidays within the first few months of employment, however this is not guaranteed to be granted and there may be times when we are unable to grant the requested leave, especially around school and bank holiday periods.
 We will require evidence of a holiday booking made prior to the date of your assessment day although the requested leave is still not guaranteed.
 Any annual leave required to cover a holiday would be deducted from your annual leave entitlement.
 Our holiday year runs from April to March and you would only be entitled to annual leave pro rata for the duration of your employment for that year with a maximum of 14 days to be taken between April and September.
 Any requests that fall outside of the current holiday year will need to be made in the appropriate holiday year.

-You should not plan any holidays within the first 3 months of joining as cabin crew.
+You should not plan any holidays within the 6 weeks of joining as cabin crew.
 Annual leave can be requested once you have started your training course but not over any days you have essential training.

 BA CityFlyer training length varies between 30-32 days including days off.
 All training schedules may fall over weekends and days off will be varied.

 Training will take place at British Airways London City, City Aviation House, London City Airport and you may be required travel to other training facilities to undertake parts of the training course.

 A typical roster pattern at BA CityFlyer can vary from 2 to 5 sectors (flights) per day.
 Our crew also nightstop in many of our destinations and can often be away from home for anything up to 5 days.
 Each month you have the opportunity to submit a request for certain days off or particular flights, although these cannot always be guaranteed.
 Rosters are published monthly, approximately 3 weeks in advance.